milvus-io/milvus/docs/design_docs/retrieve_entity.md

 ## Goals

 - Support to retrieve one or more entities from a collection through primary keys
-- Support to retrieve only some fields of a entity
+- Support to retrieve only some fields of an entity
 - Consider backward file format compatibility if a new file is defined

 ## Non-Goals